Spaqin/spaq-in/src/posts/pov-fpv-path.md

 I've been using _usually_ very liberally here because... sky is the limit.
 There is a lot of _depends_ in this hobby, and yet the gear is usually flexible enough to perform in a role it wasn't designed for.

-If I were to summarize drone choice, think about:
+If I were to summarize quad choice, think about:

 1) What can you reasonably control without causing damage?
 2) How much space do you have?
 Is it okay to bring some attention, or would you prefer stealth?